Louis Farrakhan: Early ministry roles (1956–1980)

+In 1979, Farrakhan's group founded a weekly newspaper entitled The Final Call, which was intended to be similar to the original Muhammad Speaks newspaper that Malcolm X claimed to have started.

+Assassination of Malcolm X and aftermath

+The day that Malcolm X was assassinated in Harlem, Farrakhan happened to be in Newark, New Jersey, on rotation, 45 minutes away from where Malcolm X was assassinated.

-Farrakhan made numerous incendiary statements about Malcolm X, contributing to what was called a "climate of vilification."
-Three men from a Newark, NOI mosque—Thomas Hagan, Muhammad Abdul Aziz (aka Norman 3X Butler) and Kahlil Islam (aka Thomas 15X Johnson)—were convicted of the killing and served prison sentences.
+Farrakhan made numerous incendiary statements about Malcolm X, contributing to what was called a "climate of vilification".
+Three men from a Newark NOI mosque—Thomas Hagan, Muhammad Abdul Aziz (aka Norman 3X Butler) and Kahlil Islam (aka Thomas 15X Johnson)—were convicted of the killing and served prison sentences.
 Only Hagan ever admitted his role.